 Many dance costumes-especially those for children-are constructed from inexpensive materials and meant to be worn only once or twice.
 Do not clean or wash the costumes before the first performance because they may not withstand the cleaning and fade or lose their shape.

 However, if you want to pass the costume along to someone else, read the cleaning directions carefully.
 Most can be washed by hand in cold water using a mild detergent.
 Remove as many bows or trimmings as possible before washing.
 Do not wring the costume.
 Roll in a towel to remove excessive moisture and dry flat or hang to air dry.
-Do not place in direct sunlight which may cause fading.
+Do not place it in direct sunlight – that could cause fading.